WHAT’s IN THIS ARTICLE:

 A playlist channel is our most simple yet powerful and most commonly used channel, built using the latest HTML5 framework.
 The playlist channel is ideal for digital signage, video walls, multi-screen synchronization, wallpapers, corporate messaging, room scheduling, and much more.
 All you need to do is add images, videos, or one of our many purpose-built cards.
 You may add content individually or add an entire folder of content.

-When editing a playlist channel, there are three tabs available: Edit, Preview, and Publish.Here, not only are you able to add or remove content, but you can also configure content playout properties such as transition types, aspect ratio, frequency restrictions, the duration of each content, and daypart scheduling for every content, or for a folder with multiple content.
+When editing a playlist channel, there are five tabs available: Edit, Preview, Publish, Analytics, and Settings.Here, not only are you able to add or remove content, but you can also configure content playout properties such as transition types, aspect ratio, frequency restrictions, the duration of each content, and daypart scheduling for every content, or for a folder with multiple content.

 In the Preview tab, you are able to preview the channel’s content, played as a slideshow.
 However, due to browser limitations, not all transitions and media formats will display correctly.